samhoogantink/multerize/README.md

 ### `fileFilter`

-Set this to a function to control which files should be uploaded and which should be skipped.
-The function should look like this:
+Set this to a function to control which files should be uploaded and which should be skipped:

 ```typescript
 const fileFilter = async (c, file) => {